 - Average view time: average duration of a viewer’s page load

-Note: You watching your own stream will not count towards your event's analytics (unless you are logged out).
+If you watch your own stream, that view will not count toward your event's analytics (unless you are logged out).